 - Season with salt, pepper and cinnamon and cook over low heat for about 30 minutes.

 - Cool to room temperature.

 - Blend, then taste and adjust seasonings as needed, and adding additional broth if soup is too thick.

-- Serve soup warm with toasted pumpkin seeds as described below, or with your garnish of choice.
+- Reheat soup, then serve soup warm with garnish, or your garnish of choice.

 Nutrition Information:Yield: 6 Serving Size: 2 cups